Gutters 101: keep them clean to avoid disaster

 company with locations in Lynchburg, Roanoke and Charlottesville.
 “On average, most people tend to clean between two and four times a year.
 A lot of times people do it in the spring when the buds

 start falling, and then in the fall when the leaves are falling,” he explains.
 As the number of trees on every piece of property differs, so does the influx of water and debris to gutters.
-A homeowner with only a few trees would need to clean the gutters less often than a homeowner living on a wooded lot.
+According to a new service offering Gutter Cleaning Near Me, a homeowner with only a few trees would need to clean the gutters less often than a homeowner living on a wooded lot.

 Should I clean the gutters or hire a professional?